Improving Interface Design for a Better User Experience

 Even though cryptocurrency is on everyone’s lips, the concept is still new enough to be intimidating.
 CoinFlip came to us because they needed to understand the needs of their various audiences and make their BATM’s UI as intuitive and accessible as possible.

 They had a sense that their current UI was suboptimal, but had never conducted primary research on their users or their needs.
+Understanding consumer behavior in marketing could answer these core questions.

 - field research to gain insight around the BATM experience and